Harvard Exit Theater Building

-Two other activities really stirred up this entity; Seances & Spirit Communication Classes and the Renovation of the Third Floor.
+Two other activities also really stirred up this entity: Seances and Spirit Communication Classes, and the Renovation of the Third Floor.

-On the third floor during the ’70s decade, a woman would hold classes in contacting the spirits, and would lead seances.
+On the third floor during the ’70s, a woman would hold classes in contacting the spirits, and would lead seances.

 Experiences With this Thought Form

-One could conclude that while this Thought Form may be bossy and dictatorial in nature, it can change its opinion, which sounds like the main energy of this Thought Form may be controlled by the passionate suffragette energy mass, whose main purpose is to watch over the building.
+One could conclude that while this Thought Form may be bossy and dictatorial, it can change its opinion.
+It sounds like the main energy of the Thought Form may be controlled by the passionate suffragette energy mass, whose main purpose is simply to watch over the building.

 A group of psychics and parapsychologists spent some time at night hanging out at the theater.
-Some put a magnet by the exit door mentioned above in the third floor auditorium.
+Some put a magnet by the third floor exit door.
 They witnessed over a period of weeks a large ball of energy which would appear and move across the auditorium and out the exit door, causing the magnet to revolve wildly.

 Perhaps but hard to say.